 Figure 12 Implementing the DetectionListener

-This means that the onTargetDetected() method will be called when the other BlackBerry device enters the radio field of the this device.
+This means that the onTargetDetected() method will be called when the other BlackBerry device enters the radio field of this device.
 Figure 11 shows some of the basic checking that we can do at this point.
 In particular it demonstrates how to obtain the values of the various properties that are associated with the target that’s just been detected.